-MBG Requirement Notes Proper (audio/video) UDP RTP/SRTP port range MUST be configured on MBG This is in case automatic fallback to NORMAL streaming happens which is always possible at any given point whether establishing a call or doing an operation on an existing one.
-Sample port range (using default values suggested in this document): UDP AUDIO port range: 20002-29999 UDP VIDEO port range: 30000-30999 SRC call recording MUST be disabled SRC call recording cannot be used concurrently with LOCAL streaming.
+MBG Requirement Notes Proper (audio/video) UDP RTP/SRTP port range MUST be configured on MBG (that is, MiVoice Border Gateway/Network/Port Ranges) This MBG requirement is to address the case when automatic fallback to NORMAL streaming occurs, which is always possible at any given point whether establishing a call or doing an operation on an existing one.
+Port range (as per recommendation): UDP AUDIO port range: 20002-29999 UDP VIDEO port range: 30000-30999 Sample port range (using default values suggested in this document): UDP AUDIO port range: 20002-29999 UDP VIDEO port range: 30000-30999 Both MBG SET-side + ICP-side overrides must be set to the proper router interface IP address (this can be verified by viewing the System > MBG status) The SET-side override must be set to the IP address of the WAN-side router interface (using DMZ mode).
+Note: Sample SET-side override: 1.2.3.4 The ICP-side override must be set to the IP address of the LAN-side router interface (using DMZ mode).
+SRC call recording must be disabled SRC call recording MUST be disabled because it cannot be used concurrently with LOCAL or BYPASS streaming.
+SIPREC call recording must be disabled SIPREC Call Recording must be disabled because it cannot be used concurrently with LOCAL or BYPASS streaming.